Understanding Car Insurance Rate Lock Periods

 - 12-month policies: Offered by select insurers, providing longer rate stability and fewer renewal interactions

-- Three-year rate locks: Specialty programs like Erie Insurance's Rate Lock guarantee rates for three years — protecting against market changes, inflation, and even claims — as long as you avoid specific mid-policy changes
+- Three-year rate locks: Specialty programs like Erie Insurance's Rate Lock guarantee rates for an extended period — protecting against market changes, inflation, and even claims — as long as you avoid specific mid-policy changes

 Your rate is locked in at the policy effective date, meaning the premium you agree to when purchasing or renewing coverage remains constant throughout the term, barring any mid-policy changes you initiate.